Why we built Improv Chat.

 But you can't always get to a theater.
 You can't always get on stage.
 Your troupe rehearses once a week and that's not enough if you're serious about this.
 The improvisers who get really good are the ones doing reps constantly.
 And until now there hasn't been a good way to do that outside of a physical space.

 You might live near a theater.
 You might not.
-But you can open up this app and do a 50-minute jam with somebody from a different city.
-Somebody from somewhere else in the world.
+Either way, you can open this app and get a real rep in.
 At midnight on a Tuesday.
-That's the thing.
+On the train.
+Between meetings.
+On the couch.
+The stage you've been waiting for is in your pocket.

 That's what this app is for.